Pakistani protesters clash with police, soldiers secure state TV

 Sharif, who was prime minister twice in the 1990s, swept to office last year in Pakistan's first democratic transition of power.
 He is due to address both houses of parliament on Tuesday in an apparent effort to show that he is firmly in control.

-Seeking to appear decisive as the conflict unfolded, the government has also registered treason cases against Khan and Qadri following the weekend clashes, the defence minister said.
+Seeking to appear decisive as the conflict unfolded, the government has also registered treason cases against Khan and Qadri following the weekend clashes, the defense minister said.

 But Sharif looks increasingly cornered, and even if he survives the crisis he is likely to remain significantly weakened for the rest of his tenure.